unascribed/unbted/README.md

 * Scripting

 ## Building
-`gradle fatJar` for a fast build that emits a large artifact, `gradle build` for an optimized artifact, `gradle nativeImage` for the native executable.
-(nativeImage requires Graal native-image on your PATH as well as musl-gcc and a static build of zlib for musl.)

-All emit into `build/libs`.
+`gradle build`, as per usual.
+Your JAR will be in build/libs.

 ## License
 ```
 unbted - Una's NBT Editor
-Copyright (C) 2018 - 2020 Una Thompson (unascribed)
+Copyright (C) 2018 - 2023 Una Thompson (unascribed)

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by